-A number indicating which revision of the file is being referred to.
+A number indicating which revision of the file is being referred to, typically designated with a pound sign (#).

 revision range

 A range of revision numbers for a specified file, specified as the low and high end of the range.
 For example, myfile#5,7 specifies revisions 5 through 7 of myfile.